rodrigoff/powershell/sqlserver/README.md

 #### CreateDatabase.ps1
 ```
-Powershell script to create a new SQL Server database.
+Script to create a new SQL Server database.
 Usage: CreateDatabase.ps1
 ```